 The functional currency of our Russian operating subsidiaries, which account for the significant majority of our operations, is the Russian ruble.
 Therefore, our reported results of operations are impacted by fluctuations in exchange rates to the extent that we recognize foreign exchange gains and losses on monetary assets and liabilities denominated in currencies other than the ruble, primarily the U.S. dollar.
-Total U.S. dollar denominated cash, cash equivalents and term deposits held in Russia amounted to RUR 15,523 million and RUR 6,919 million as of December 31, 2014 and 2013, respectively.
-If the U.S. dollar had been stronger/weaker by 15% relative to the value of the Russian ruble as of December 31, we would have recognized additional foreign exchange gains/losses before tax of RUR 2,226 million and RUR 972 million in 2014 and 2013, respectively.
+Total U.S. dollar denominated cash, cash equivalents, term deposits and short-term debt securities held in Russia amounted to RUB 23,711 million and RUB 15,523 million as of December 31, 2015 and 2014, respectively.
+If the U.S. dollar had been stronger/weaker by 15% relative to the value of the

+Russian ruble as of December 31, we would have recognized additional foreign exchange gains/losses before tax of RUB 1,819 million and RUB 2,226 million in 2015 and 2014, respectively.

 Furthermore, the revenues and expenses of our Russian operating subsidiaries are primarily denominated in Russian rubles.
-However, as is customary in the Russian real estate market, the majority of our rent expenses, including the lease for our Moscow headquarters, is denominated in U.S. dollars.
+However, as is customary in the Russian real estate market, the majority of our rent expenses, currently including the lease for our Moscow headquarters, is denominated in U.S. dollars.
 Additionally, a major portion of our capital expenditures, primarily servers, networking and engineering equipment imported by Russian suppliers, can also be materially affected by changes in the dollar-ruble and euro-ruble exchange rate.
-In the event of a material appreciation of the U.S. dollar against the ruble, such as that which occured in 2014, the ruble equivalent of these U.S. dollar-denominated expenditures increase and negatively impact our net income and cash flows.
+In the event of a material appreciation of the U.S. dollar against the ruble, such as that which occurred in 2014 and 2015, the ruble equivalents of these U.S. dollar-denominated expenditures increase and negatively impact our net income and cash flows.

-In 2011, we entered into two seven-year lease agreements for an aggregate of approximately 12,000 additional square meters of office space located in our headquarters complex in Moscow.
-In April 2014, we further extended the existing rent agreements to 2021.
-The lease of our Moscow headquarters entails outstanding commitments of approximately RUR 24,000 million as of December 31, 2014.
+The lease of our Moscow headquarters currently entails outstanding commitments of approximately RUB 25,797 million as of December 31, 2015.
 The rent under these leases is denominated in U.S. dollars, but payable in rubles at the then-current exchange rate quoted by the Central Bank of Russia.
 The leases protect the landlord against depreciation of the U.S. dollar against the ruble, although we are not protected from any potential appreciation.
 The landlord's protection from U.S. dollar depreciation represents an embedded derivative that must be bifurcated and accounted for separately under U.S. GAAP.
-At the end of each period, we re-measure the fair value of this embedded derivative and record any change in fair value as foreign exchange gains or losses in the income statement.
+At the end of each period, we re-measure the fair value of this embedded derivative and record any change in fair value as foreign exchange gains or losses in the statements of income.
 We estimate the fair value of this derivative instrument using a model that is sensitive to changes in the U.S. dollar to Russian ruble exchange rate.
-If the U.S. dollar had been weaker by 15% relative to the value of the Russian ruble as of December 31, 2014, we would have recognized additional foreign exchange losses before tax of RUR 5 million in 2014.
-If the U.S. dollar had been stronger by 15% relative to the value of the Russian ruble as of December 31, 2014, we would have recognized additional foreign exchange gains before tax of RUR 6 million in 2014.
+If the U.S. dollar had been weaker by 15% relative to the value of the Russian ruble as of December 31, 2015, we would have recognized additional foreign exchange losses before tax of RUB 8 million in 2015.
+If the U.S. dollar had been stronger by 15% relative to the value of the Russian ruble as of December 31, 2015, we would have recognized additional foreign exchange gains before tax of RUB 4 million in 2015.